Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Sample H older continuity and differentiability

 \section{Sample H\"older continuity and differentiability}

-So far our analysis of GRFs via the \KL expansion in Section~\ref{sec:iGRF} focused on mean square properties.
-In this section we consider sample properties of isotropic GRFs introduced in Section~\ref{sec:iGRF}.
-Specifically, we are interested how the $\IP$-almost sure H\"older continuity of isotropic GRFs depends on the decay of the angular power spectrum $(A_\ell, \ell \in \N_0)$ which is one possible characterization of isotropic GRFs on~$\IS^2$ by Theorem~\ref{thm:KL_expansion} and Lemma~\ref{lem:prop_alm}.
-In the sequel we will frequently make use of a summability condition on the angular power spectrum, which we state in the following assumption. \begin{assumption}[Summability condition on the angular power spectrum] Assume that the angular power spectrum $(A_\ell, \ell \in \N_0)$ of an isotropic Gaussian random field on~$\IS^{d-1}$ satisfies for some $\gb>0$ that
+Our analysis of GRFs via the Kar\-hunen--Lo\`eve expansion in Section~\ref{seciGRF} focused so far on mean square properties.
+In this section we consider sample properties of isotropic GRFs introduced in Section~\ref{seciGRF}.
+Specifically, we are interested how the $\IP$-almost sure H\"older continuity of isotropic GRFs depends on the decay of the angular power spectrum $(A_\ell, \ell\in\N_0)$ which is one possible characterization of isotropic GRFs on~$\IS^2$ by Theorem~\ref {thmKLexpansion} and Lemma~\ref{lempropalm}.
+In the sequel we will frequently make use of a summability condition on the angular power spectrum, which we state in the following assumption. \begin{assumption}[(Summability condition on the angular power spectrum)] Assume that the angular power spectrum $(A_\ell, \ell\in\N_0)$ of an iso\-tro\-pic Gaussian random field on~$\IS^{d-1}$ satisfies for some $\gb>0$ that

-\end{assumption} The following lemma relates the decay of the angular power spectrum to the H\"older continuity of the kernel~$k$ at zero, i.e., to the H\"older continuity in mean square of the corresponding random field.
-The field is known to be mean square continuous by~\cite{MP13}, but to derive exponents of sample H\"older continuity of (modifications of) the random field, we need stronger results. \begin{lemma} Let $(A_\ell, \ell \in \N_0)$ be the angular power spectrum of an isotropic GRF on~$\IS^2$ which satisfies Assumption~\ref{ass:summability-Al} with $d=3$ for some $\gb \in [0,2]$.
-Then the corresponding kernel function $k$ satisfies that there exists a constant $C_\gb$ such that for all $r \in [0,\pi]$
+\end{assumption} The following lemma relates the decay of the angular power spectrum to the H\"older continuity of the kernel~$k$ at zero, that is, to the H\"older continuity in mean square of the corresponding random field.
+The field is known to be mean square continuous by~\citet{MP13}, but to derive exponents of sample H\"older continuity of (modifications of) the random field, we need stronger results.

+\begin{lemma} Let $(A_\ell, \ell\in\N_0)$ be the angular power spectrum of an isotropic GRF on~$\IS^2$ which satisfies Assumption~\ref{asssummability-Al} with $d=3$ for some $\gb\in[0,2]$.
+Then the corresponding kernel function $k$ satisfies that there exists a constant $C_\gb$ such that for all $r \in[0,\pi]$